 Remote Access to Databases

-Off-campus (remote) access to the electronic materials found in the Classic Catalog, MinerQuest and the Library's other databases require a connection to UTEP's network.
-UTEP faculty, staff, and students can connect via the following methods:
+Off-campus (remote) access to some of the electronic materials found in MinerQuest and the Library's other databases may require a connection to UTEP's network.
+UTEP faculty, staff, and students can connect via Global Protect VPN.

 Questions or Problems?